Scrubs season 10 release date, trailer and latest news on revival

 A new location in the sitcom is titled Lloyd's Tavern to pay tribute to the late talent, with Braff calling it a "beautiful nod to Sam" (via Esquire).

-Neither is expected to appear in Scrubs season 10, but Braff clarified that the team would love to find a way to bring them back eventually, should the revival be renewed for any further episodes.
+Also unaccounted for in the season 10 cast is Ken Jenkins, who played frightening veteran doctor Robert Kelso, but Braff clarified that the team would love to find a way to bring him back should the revival be renewed.

-Now 85, Jenkins has not taken a screen acting role since 2019, when he appeared in Netflix's A Series of Unfortunate Events, so his return would be a remarkable if they can make it happen.
+Now 85, Jenkins has not taken a screen acting role since 2019, when he appeared in Netflix's A Series of Unfortunate Events, so his return would be a remarkable coup if they can make it happen.

 Scrubs creator Bill Lawrence has also defended the divisive ninth season, which saw JD take a back seat as new characters became the focus – but this bold move was largely rejected by die-hard fans of the sitcom.